 Tall Ship Lord Nelson

-Lord Nelson was the first ship in the world to be designed and built to enable people of all physical abilities to sail side by side on equal terms.
+Lord Nelson was the first tall ship in the world to be designed and built to enable people of all physical abilities to sail side by side on equal terms.
+In 2012-14 she undertook her most ambitious adventure with disabled and able bodied crews.
+Barque Lord Nelson sailed around the World, gaining her lots of new friends and sailors of all nationalities from Argentinians to Sri Lankan voyage crew.

-36 000 people have sailed on the two ships since they were built.
+Imagine trying to balance the adventurous spirits of a female soldier who has lost a leg with a romantic 70 year old who has always wanted to sail a tall ship but life got in the way and a fit but first time away with strangers teenager in your watch.
+The Lord Nelson and her sister ship Tenacious have taken over 37 000 mixed crews on sailing voyages since they were built.
+The ships design and the way the ships permament crew socially and professionally run the ship is very well thought out and inclusive.
 Facilities on board include wide flat decks for ease of movement around the ship, wheel chair lifts between deck levels, a hearing hoop, a speaking compass when required and hydraulic power assisted steering to enable people with limited strength or mobility to experience the thrill of steering a large sailing ship. (more details on her special facilities for the disabled).

 Lord Nelson – Where the Ship Sails

-In October 2012 Lord Nelson will set off on a 10 leg voyage to sail Round the World.
-The ship will sail over 45 000 miles, cross the equator 4 times, visit 6 continents and 30 countries.
-Legs cost as little as £2495.
-There are plenty of warm water legs as she accross the Indian Ocean to India and Sri Lanka, then over the Bay of Bengal to Singapore, Thailand and Malaysia.
-In Australia and New Zeland she will race in tall ships races in 2013.
-An epic 6000 mile leg accross the bottom of the South Pacific and around Cape Horn brings her back to Argentina.
-Another first whilst in South America is another shorter voyage around Cape Horn in 2014 and an Antarctic Expedition that disabled crew can participate in.
+Between 2012 and 2014 Lord Nelson sailed over 45 000 miles, crossed the equator 4 times, visited 6 continents and 30 countries.
+She visited hot countries like the Indian Ocean to India and Sri Lanka, then over the Bay of Bengal to Singapore, Thailand and Malaysia.
+In Australia and New Zeland she raced in tall ships races.
+An epic 6000 mile leg accross the bottom of the South Pacific and around Cape Horn was a highlight the lucky crews will remember for a lifetime.
+The ship also ran an Antarctic Expedition which was no mean feat.
+Disabled crew enjoyed some quite challenging boat ashore trips and were able to get up close and personal with the penguins..
 Visit oceanic islands like Tristan da Cuhna and sail up the whole Caribbean Chain to East Coast and Nova Scotia.
 The ship returns to the UK in September 2014 via Iceland.
 Many legs are already full, so do ring us for availability.

 "Lord Nelson will make history by being the first accessible tall ship to visit South American, African and Asia continents and sail around Cape Horn"